Most individuals believe they can handle a personal injury lawsuit on their own. With the internet

-demand letter preparation often lead to dismissal or lowball settlements.
+ineffective demand letter preparation often led to dismissal or lowball settlements.

 So, while it’s legally possible to file on your own, the real question is: should you?